I could tell it was serious by the tone of her voice.

-Craig followed me in his loping gait down the stairs.
+He followed me in his loping gait down the stairs.

 “My treat,” he said.

 We walked in silence down the street and around the corner to our favorite little kosher deli.
-It still had the original 1950s layout, with barely enough room to walk between the long counter, lined with fixed stools, and the narrow two-seaters affixed to the back wall.
-Each table sported the same cluster of bottles: old-style catsup, mustard in a jar, and the best homemade relish in the city.
+It still had the original 1950s layout, with barely enough room to walk between the long counter, lined with fixed stools, and the narrow two-seaters affixed to the side wall.
+Each table sported the same cluster of bottles: old-style catsup, spotted mustard in a jar, and the best homemade relish in the city.
 It was the middle of the afternoon, so there was plenty of space.
 We sat at the back, near the bathrooms, and ordered coffee.